foolan-bhosale/Project-1/README.md

  - Install [Visual Studio Code](https://code.visualstudio.com/Download) or any choice of your code editor like atom or bracket.
  - Start up the server using live server extension if you are using VS Code and navigate through the indicated port number.

+ **Unsolved Problem**

+   It's not responsive design ready yet but I looking forward to taking care of that in future.

  **Contribution**
    - Question and answers source.
      - https://www.examtiger.com/.